gvwilson/thirdbit/src/fiction/makers-return/index.md

 "That doesn't look like mulch to me,"
 Captain Leung said levelly,
-slowing the shuttle to a crawl.
+slowing the shuttle to hover over Bots' End.
 Sindy's heart sank.
-Crusher had just rolled out of one of the sheds on its oversized treads with half a dozen logs in its manipulators.
+Crusher had just rolled into sight on its oversized treads to pick up another log from the pile outside the lumber shed.

 "That's just Crusher," she said weakly.
 "It's friendly."